Nikki Haley dropping out of GOP presidential race after multiple losses to Donald Trump on Super Tuesday

 Trump is on track to reach the necessary 1,215 delegates to clinch the Republican nomination next week.

-The news of Haley dropping out was first reported by The Wall Street Journal.

--- Nidia Cavazos, Robert Costa, Fin Gomez, Caitlin Huey-Burns and Caroline Linton contributed to this story
+-- Robert Costa, Fin Gomez and Caitlin Huey-Burns contributed to this story

 for more features.